certsimple/rosetta-stone/README.md

 Simply edit `rosetta-stone.md` and send a pull request.
 Please note:

- - Add references to official documentation, preferably from the distributor, since this will match the version distributed with the OS.
+ - Add **references to official documentation**, preferably from the distributor, since this will match the version distributed with the OS.
 If you can't find this, use a reference from the upstream Open Source project.

- - If there are two ways doing something, add the one the distributor uses in their own documentation
+ - If there are two ways doing something, **add the one the distributor uses in their own documentation**

+Eg, it's possible to use 'sudo' on OpenBSD.
+But OpenBSD team prefer 'doas', so that's what we use.

 ## Building